 Laura Sumner, 'Competing identities: The construction of social identity among urban workers in Sormovo, 1917-24' (2nd supervisor; 1+3 funded by ESRC Doctoral Training Centre).

-Michael Carey, 'The Role of Affect in British Responses to the Russian Revolution, 1917-1924' (joint supervisor; funded by AHRC Collaborative Doctoral Award in partnership with the British Library; commencing October 2014).
+Michael Carey, 'The Role of Affect in British Responses to the Russian Revolution, 1917-1924' (joint supervisor; funded by AHRC Collaborative Doctoral Award in partnership with the British Library).

-Alastair Kocho-Williams, 'The Culture of Russian and Soviet Diplomacy, Lamsdorf to Litvinov, 1903-1939' (joint supervisor; funded by School Scholarship; completed 2006, currently Senior Lecturer in International and Soviet history, Aberystwyth University).
+Alastair Kocho-Williams, 'The Culture of Russian and Soviet Diplomacy, Lamsdorf to Litvinov, 1903-1939' (PhD 2006; joint supervisor; funded by School Scholarship; currently Senior Lecturer in International and Soviet history, Aberystwyth University).

-Siobhan Peeling, '"Out of Place" in the Postwar City: Experiences and Representations of Displacement during the Resettlement of Leningrad at the end of the Blockade' (AHRC-funded; completed 2010; AHRC Postdoctoral Research Fellow, 2011-12; University-funded 'Community Engagement Consultant' in History and PT Tutor in History and in Russian Studies, University of Nottingham, 2012-13; currently AHRC-funded Research Associate and Centre for Advanced Studies Postdoctoral Fellow, 2013-14).
+Siobhan Peeling, '"Out of Place" in the Postwar City: Experiences and Representations of Displacement during the Resettlement of Leningrad at the end of the Blockade' (PhD 2010; AHRC-funded; AHRC Postdoctoral Research Fellow, 2011-12; University-funded 'Community Engagement Consultant' in History and PT Tutor in History and in Russian Studies, University of Nottingham, 2012-13; currently AHRC-funded Research Associate and Centre for Advanced Studies Postdoctoral Fellow, 2013-14).

-Olga Bertelsen, 'Spatial Dimensions of Soviet Repressions in the 1930s: The House of Writers (Kharkiv, Ukraine)' (funded by University International Research Excellence Scholarship; Phi Kappa Phi Graduate Fellowship; Helen Darcovich Memorial Doctoral Fellowship, 2012-13; completed 2013; awarded Harriman Institute Postdoctoral Fellowship, Columbia University, USA, 2013-14; currently holds Postdoctoral Fellowship in the Center for European, Russian and Eurasian Studies, University of Toronto, 2014-15).
+Olga Bertelsen, 'Spatial Dimensions of Soviet Repressions in the 1930s: The House of Writers (Kharkiv, Ukraine)' (PhD 2013; funded by University International Research Excellence Scholarship; Phi Kappa Phi Graduate Fellowship; Helen Darcovich Memorial Doctoral Fellowship, 2012-13; awarded Harriman Institute Postdoctoral Fellowship, Columbia University, USA, 2013-14; currently holds Postdoctoral Fellowship in the Center for European, Russian and Eurasian Studies, University of Toronto, 2014-15).

 Main recent research-related administrative roles